The Great Self-Delusion of the Ad Industry

 Posted on March 23, 2015

 The ad industry likes to tell itself that people want to be ‘engaged’ by brands.
-It provides a fluffy sheen of meaningfulness to the art of selling things that we know nobody actually needs.
-But it’s not true.
+Sometimes it even tries to equate brand engagement with some form of love.
+It provides a fluffy sheen of faux meaningfulness to the art of selling things that nobody actually needs.
+The problem is, it’s not true.

 Think about it.
-Do normal people even contemplate brands?
+Do normal people even contemplate brands that way ad agencies tell us they do?
 Do they walk through shops or watch ads yearning for engagement, like some kind of spiritual enlightenment?
 Do they hope for a brand to reach out and make them feel all warm and special?
 Of course they don’t.
-Sure, brands can convey status or ooze desirability but that’s a completely different thing.
+Sure, brands can convey status or ooze desirability but that’s not the same.
 The relationship that exists between people and brands is far more mundane and functional, no matter what the ad industry tells itself.
 I won’t labour this point – as it’s made far more convincingly by Bob Hoffman (@adcontrarian) on his excellent blog here – but by persisting with terms like engagement, love and loyalty to describe brand interaction we are complicit in a great self-delusion.
 Brands aren’t anywhere near as meaningful as we tell ourselves.
 Their fundamental interest in you, no matter how personalised the service or how wonderful the communications, is financial.

 I have written before about the role that brands can play in modern society.
 They are amongst the most effective influencers of public opinion and human behaviour.
 They have a power that politicians and governments can only dream about.
 With the exception of catastrophic events such as war, famine, disease and natural disasters, they can effect human behaviour more than almost anything else.
 Every day brands persuade millions of people to buy their products and services.
 We should be using that influence to change the way the world consumes.
 It is absolutely possible to be meaningful and profitable – just take a look at Patagonia, a brand that has tripled its profits since 2008 on a high profile ethical platform.